reframejs/reframe/docs/usage-manual.template.md

 #### Getting Started

-Let's start by writing and running a hello world page.
+Let's start by writing a Hello World page.

-We now create our pages directory
+We first create a `pages/` directory

 ~~~shell
 mkdir -p /tmp/reframe-playground/pages
 ~~~

-and we create a new file `/tmp/reframe-playground/pages/HelloPage.html.js` with following content
+we then create a new file `/tmp/reframe-playground/pages/HelloPage.html.js` with the following content

 ~~~js
 import React from 'react';